ExoticDG/.prtgn/README.md

 # .prtgn
-A Protogen file extension!
-Shortanable to .prtgn
+A Protogen file extension written in Rust.

 ## A few other protogen repositories